Spacemaker raises $25 million to power urban construction projects with AI

 “Today, developers, architects, and urban planners only have the tools to explore a few options for building design as they try to optimize for everything from environmental factors to regulations,” Haukeland said.
 “With Spacemaker, they can, for the first time, generate and assess billions of possible solutions to multi-building residential development design in only hours.”

-The platform can optimize a layout based on any number of prerequisites, from maximizing sun exposure to minimizing noise and wind.
+The platform, which is available via a monthly subscription, can optimize a layout based on any number of prerequisites, from maximizing sun exposure to minimizing noise and wind.

 Developers can dig down into each proposal to see what does and doesn’t work and what the trade-offs are for each plan.